speediedan/deep_classiflie/README.md

 Explore current predictions of the latest model.
 All statements that have yet to be labeled by the currently used fact-checking sources (only [Washington Post Factchecker](https://www.washingtonpost.com/graphics/politics/trump-claims-database) at present) are available.

 Live predictions are continuously added via [ipfs](https://ipfs.io).
-Twitter statements will be delayed by ~15 minutes to allow thread-based scoring.
-[Factba.se](https://factba.se) is polled for new statements every 15 minutes.
+Twitter is polled for new statements every 3 minutes, [Factba.se](https://factba.se/) every 15 minutes.

 This explorer provides fact-checkers a means (one of many possible) of using current model predictions and may also help those building fact-checking systems evaluate the potential utility of integrating similar models into their systems.